UnitTestBot/UTBotJava/docs/ResultAndErrorHandlingApiOfTheInstrumentedProcess.md

 Concrete execution is limited in time: the  `UtExecutionInstrumentation::invoke` method is subject to timeout as well.

-We wrap the phases that can take a long time with the `executePhaseInTimeout` block.
+For `UtExecutionInstrumentation` in the Instrumented process, we wrap the phases that can take a long time with the `executePhaseInTimeout` block.
 This block tracks the elapsed time.
 If a phase wrapped with this block exceeds the timeout, it returns `TimeoutException`.

-One cannot be sure
-that the cancellation request immediately breaks the invocation pipeline inside the Instrumented process.
+One cannot be sure that the cancellation request immediately breaks the invocation pipeline inside the Instrumented process.
 Invocation is guaranteed to finish within timeout.
 It may or _may not_ finish earlier.
 The request that has been sent to the Instrumented process is _uncancellable_ by design.